Taking care of older people in our communities

 Assisted living is the provisioning of affordable, safe and accessible accommodation, with access to support services for active older persons who are independent, with or without assistive devices and who need some form of supervision and assistance regarding their activities of daily living.

 Independent living is the provisioning of affordable, safe and accessible accommodation to active older persons, who are fully independent, with or without assistive devices and who don't need assistance regarding their activities of daily living.
+Independent older persons need to make their homes safe to prevent accidents such as falls.

 Service centres for older persons